 When a study is completed and the project is authorized, the project moves into the PED Phase, during which design plans and specifications for construction are completed.
 For PED to be initiated, USACE must sign a design agreement with an NFS to cost share PED, which can begin prior to project authorization.
 This project would require a budgetary new start for construction, in addition to congressional authorization.
 PED is cost-shared 65 percent federal and 35 percent nonfederal.
 Once the design is complete, the project must receive funds from Congress for construction.
-Construction is cost-shared 65 percent federal and 35 percent nonfederal and will require a PPA between the USACE and the NFS.
+Construction is cost-shared 65 percent federal and 35 percent the USACE and the NFS.